 Top Of The Beanstalk | Sharon Henry

-Just like a magic, giant beanstalk would, Toronto’s CN Tower demands your attention.
-It’s gangly, rocketing height is hard to ignore, plus the tower pretty much photo bombs every picture you’ll take in the city.
+Just like a magic, giant beanstalk would, the Toronto CN Tower demands your attention.
+Its gangly, rocketing height is hard to ignore, plus the tower pretty much photo bombs every picture you’ll take in the city.

 We usually steer clear of the more pricey attractions but made a last minute decision to ‘do’ the tower when we were in town.